kailash-manasarovar/statement/docs/timeline/2026/march.md

 - That night, I hear Mrs Wasserman's voice in the room.
 - I think they staged it through the iPhone.

+## Sadhvi Bhagawati Saraswati's shawl

+- The pattern on the brown shawl looks like the image I saw close to the holy of holies in August 2025 with Alma.
+- I'm amazed.
+- I've no idea what this means, but it might explain why I couldn't leave the darshan garden for ages and just stood there while everyone left.

 ## No room for form - Rumi
 <i>
 On the night when you cross the street